sighack/sighack.github.io/_posts/2018-02-03-generative-sketch-planetscape.md

 ## Intermediate Images

+This sketch was done using only three circle designs from [my explorations](2018-02-03-seventy-five-ways-to-draw-a-circle).
+Circle #1 is used for the stars, #7 for the planet itself, and a slightly modified version of #4 for the aura around the planet.

 Here are some of the ones I generated along the way to the final one but rejected.
 I like to put these here so you can see that this is just an exploratary process.
 Although I ended up going with a simple near-monochrome palette, as you can see, I did